junxit/us-congress-bills-116/metadata.md

 - 2019-12-19 — Reported by the Committee on Ways and Means.
 H. Rept.
 116-358, Part I.
 - 2019-12-19 — The previous question was ordered pursuant to a previous  order of the House.
 - 2020-01-03 — Received in the Senate and Read twice and referred jointly to the Committee on Finance; Health, Education, Labor, and Pensions; Environment and Public Works; Appropriations; Foreign Relations; Commerce, Science, and Transportation; the Budget pursuant to section 151(e)(2) of the Trade Act of 1974.
+- 2020-01-07 — Committee on Finance.
+Ordered to be reported without amendment favorably.
+- 2020-01-14 — Committee on Environment and Public Works.
+Committee consideration held.
+Business Meeting printed.
+S.Hrg.
+116-226.
+- 2020-01-14 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2020-01-14 — Committee on the Budget.
+Ordered to be reported without amendment favorably.
+- 2020-01-15 — Committee on Appropriations.
+Ordered to be reported without amendment favorably.
+- 2020-01-15 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2020-01-15 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2020-01-15 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported without amendment favorably.
+- 2020-01-15 — Committees on Finance; Health, Education, Labor, and Pensions; Environment and Public Works; Appropriations; Foreign Relations; Commerce, Science, and Transportation; the Budget.
+Jointly reported to Senate by Senator Grassley without amendment.
+Without written report.
+- 2020-01-15 — Committees on Finance; Health, Education, Labor, and Pensions; Environment and Public Works; Appropriations; Foreign Relations; Commerce, Science, and Transportation; the Budget.
+Jointly reported to Senate by Senator Grassley without amendment.
+Without written report.
+- 2020-01-15 — Measure laid before Senate by motion. (consideration: CR S220, S224-234)
+- 2020-01-15 — Motion to proceed to consideration of measure agreed to in Senate by Voice Vote.
+(CR S220)
+- 2020-01-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 406.